 ILCT offers discounts to those who work for federal, state and local governments, as well as those who have served in the military.

-We also offer discounts to those who are working for non-profit organizations and for groups of 4 or more who are looking for coach training.
+We also offer discounts to those who are working for non-profit organizations and churches, and for groups of 4 or more who are looking for coach training.
 Contact Ellen with any questions.

 Yes!
 ILCT is one of a handful of programs that have consistently met the stringent requirements to be accredited by both the International Coach Federation and the Center for Credentialing & Education.

-The majority of our courses are taught through teleconferences or video conferences, so you will join your instructor and fellow students in an interactional and often lively discussion during set times for each class.
+The majority of our courses are taught through video conferences [Zoom] or teleconferences, so you join your instructor and fellow students in an interactional and often lively discussion during set times for each class.
 The classes are fun, enriching, and often life changing.
 You can listen to a previously recorded class here.

 We keep our classes small so that you will have many opportunities to coach and be coached by your classmates.
 There are usually at least 4 students in each class, with most classes having a maximum of 12.